Vocal Stimming in Students with Autism

 Should you stop an autistic child from stimming?

-raise the child’s heart rate or blood pressure?
+raise their heart rate or blood pressure?

 disturb or frighten others?